-A Documents schema is used to define a message.
-It is a definition on an XML message with optional extensions for flat files.
+Answer: A Documents schema is used to define a message.
+It is a definition of an XML message with optional extensions for flat files.
 EDI file, etc, that’s enables the parsers to convert the native format into XML.
 A Property schema is used to define messages contexts properties.
 This can be of type Message Data Property Base (the property value is promoted or demoted from to the message itself) or Message Context Property Base (property value only exists within the message context and can be set by adapters, pipelines or within orchestrations).
 If you wish to promote a field from a message into the context then you need to define a document schema and property schema.
-In the document schema you promote the required field using the property schema to define the property type that will be used in the message context.
-(BizTalk interview questions Latest 47)
+In the document schema, you promote the required field using the property schema to define the property type that will be used in the message context.

-8. What is the message type in BizTalk server?
+8. What is the message type in the BizTalk server?

-Messages in BizTalk are data and each message must be of a selected message type.
-E Mail, Documents, Info Paths form, large binary files, SQL records, flat files and anything XML can be processed as messages.
-BizTalk is all about messages and message oriented programming.
+Answer: Messages in BizTalk are data and each message must be of a selected message type.
+E-Mail, Documents, Info Paths form, large binary files, SQL records, flat files, and anything XML can be processed as messages.
+BizTalk is all about messages and message-oriented programming.
 The most common message type in BizTalk is a schema.

 9. What is a business Orchestration Dehydration and Rehydration Process?

 Answer: Dehydration is a situation when the orchestration has been idle for a while, the orchestration engine will save the state information of the instance and free up memory resources

 Rehydration is a message when received or else when a timeout has expired, the orchestration engine can be automatically triggered to rehydrate the instance – it is that point that the orchestration engine loads the saved instance of the orchestration into memory, restores the state and runs it’s from the point it left off.

 10. What is Dehydration?

 Answer: When an orchestration has been idle for a while, the orchestration engine will save the state information of the instance and free up memory resources.